petrafilova/refueling-log/README.md

 # Refueling-Log

 Refueling log and expense tracker.
 This application is based on Express NodeJS backend and React frontend.
-Whole application is writen in typescript/javascript.
+Whole application is written in typescript/javascript.

+Application demo is running on https://tankovanie.ddns.net between 08:30 - 22:00 CET.

 ## Running application in docker compose (testing enviroment with dev mail server)